 In Soultzbach-les-Bains, the Midsummer festivities have kept their social function of yesteryear.
-The popular event is organised by the firemen’s association.
+The firemen’s association organises the popular event.
 The Johànisfirla festival includes a parade during which the conscripts (young boys) march alongside the firemen and the brass band, proudly carrying the French flag.

 In this village in the Munster valley, the inhabitants have kept the ancestral tradition of crossing the fire alive.
-Every year, the conscripts have to prove their courage by crossing the fire!
+Every year, the conscripts must prove their courage by crossing the fire!
 The festival ends with a fireworks display.

 The fackels of the Thur valley